HL7/US-Core/input/pagecontent/clinical-notes-guidance.md

 However, in existing EHRs, the clinical impression is often contained with in a broader note construct and the Argonauts didn't find the boundary between a clinical note and ClinicalImpression clear enough to leverage the resources to share clinical notes.

-### Future Work

-#### ONC 2019 NPRM
- The Office of the National Coordinator (ONC) published a new [Notice of Proposed Rulemaking](https://www.healthit.gov/topic/laws-regulation-and-policy/notice-proposed-rulemaking-improve-interoperability-health) on March 4, 2019 which required these Clinical Notes:
-* Consultation Note
-* Discharge Summary Note
-* History & Physical
-* Imaging Narrative
-* Laboratory Report Narrative
-* Pathology Report Narrative
-* Procedure Note
-* Progress Note

-All of these clinical notes **SHALL** be exposed via DocumentReference.
-This requirement is necessary because some systems scan lab reports and don't store them in the DiagnosticReport resource.
-See [FHIR Resources to Exchange Clinical Notes](#fhir-resources-to-exchange-clinical-notes) for more detail.

-The following **SHOULD** be exposed via DiagnosticReport
-* Imaging Narrative
-* Laboratory Report Narrative
-* Pathology Report Narrative
-* Procedure Note

-The servers that participated in the development of this guide didn't differentiate between the Diagnostic Report categories of Imaging and Radiology.
-Client applications that query with category code of [Radiology (LP29684-5)] will receive Radiology and other imaging reports.

 ---
 footnotes: